hazelcast/hazelcast/hazelcast-documentation/src/WAN.md

 Default value of for this duration is `5` seconds.

-To change the `WanBatchReplication` batch sending frequency, set `hazelcast.enterprise.wanrep.batchfrequency.seconds` property.
+To change the `WanBatchReplication` batch sending frequency, set `hazelcast.enterprise.wanrep. batchfrequency.seconds` property.

 You can set the property on the command line (where xxx is the batch sending frequency in seconds),